Open late Fri.-Sat.

 * Click here for rating key

 Rustic Kitchen Restaurant Review: Owner Jim Cafarelli closed both the original Rustic Kitchen in Faneuil Hall and its Cambridge twin in preparation for this branch in Park Square near the Theater District.
-The results are anything but rustic, and nothing if not theatrical.
-Indeed, with its arcaded ceilings, anemone-shaped lampshades, copper-domed stone pizza oven, exhibition pasta station and a glassed-in, Viking-equipped studio kitchen for filming TV segments, the space is so dramatic that one hardly expects the menu to offer relatively simple, hearty Italian fare---but so it does, just like its predecessors.
-In fact, the selection is as small as the seating capacity is large (250), with only a handful each of pizzas and pastas, appetizers and entrées; this, we think, is a good thing, as it’s less likely quality will suffer regardless of high volume.
-We're also glad for the return of both the well-crafted agnolotti dal plin and the rich, meaty tagliatelle Bolognese, dishes we especially favored at the flagship.
-An extensive wine list gets our thumbs up for representing almost exclusively Italian vintners, including many lesser-known labels using unsung grapes.
+The results are anything but rustic, and nothing short of theatrical Friday nights when TV segments are filmed.
+Indeed, with its arcaded ceilings, Vidalia onion shaped lights, copper-domed stone pizza oven, exhibition pasta station, and a glassed-in studio kitchen, the space is so dramatic that one hardly expects the menu to offer relatively simple Italian fare --- but so it does, just like its predecessors.
+Starters range from veal meatballs to sweet sausage Italian spring rolls with marinara sauce.
+The selection of main dishes is as small as the seating capacity is large (250), with only a handful each of pizzas (try the fig and prosciutto) and pastas (slow-braised beef short rib stroganoff is a must); this, we think, is a good thing, as it’s less likely quality will suffer regardless of high volume.
+Also consider meaty tagliatelle Bolognese served over soft egg noodles and a nice selection of steaks, including a juicy 16-ounce bone-in rib-eye.
+An extensive wine list represents almost exclusively Italian vintners, proposing many lesser-known labels using unsung grapes.
+End the meal with rich warm chocolate cake.